Understanding Emergency Use Authorization (EUA)

 Lessons Learned from COVID-19 EUA

-Coincidentally, the J&J vaccine was paused not long after vaccines were administered to patients on a recommendation by the US Center for Disease Control (CDC) and FDA due to the reporting of serious adverse effects.
-The CDC reconvened the Advisory Committee on Immunization Practices (ACIP) and FDA separately reviewed the data, and the pause was lifted--a great example of how the US regulatory oversight system works.
+For example, the J&J vaccine was paused for a brief time on the recommendation by the US Center for Disease Control (CDC) and the FDA due to the reporting of serious adverse effects.
+The CDC reconvened the Advisory Committee on Immunization Practices (ACIP) and FDA conducted a separate review of the data and both recommended that vaccine administration could begin again with certain cautions.

 A comprehensive understanding of adverse effects and efficacy may not be truly understood for years after a pandemic or other public health issue.
 In the earlier example from the 1950s, birth defects caused by Thalidomide weren’t fully understood for a decade after its use in Europe.
 So, the full impact of the COVID-19 pandemic vaccines may not be known for years, and data will likely be gathered and studied for far longer.